suffolklibraries/lgc/content/collections/events/woollys-trail-02-12.md

     content:
       -
         type: text
-        text: 'This event is suitable for all ages.
-The trees will be located on both the ground floor and the first floor, which requires access via stairs.'
+        text: 'An accessible Elf Trail is also available on the ground floor of the Mansion.'
   -
     type: paragraph
     attrs: